Navigation

 Diagnosis of supraventricular tachycardia (SVT)

 Your GP will ask about your symptoms and examine you.
-They’ll want to know how often you’ve been having symptoms, what they feel like and if anything in particular seems to set them off.
+They’ll want to know how often you have symptoms, what they feel like and if anything in particular seems to set them off.
 They’ll check your blood pressure, listen to your heartbeat and take your pulse.
-They’ll also ask about your medical history and maybe family history as well.
+They’ll also ask about your medical history and your family history as well.

 Your GP or cardiologist may also arrange for you to have some of the following tests.